beastbytes/token-db/README.md

 # BeastBytes Token DB
-PHP file storage for the [BeastBytes Token](https://github.com/beastbytes/token.git) package.
+Database storage for the [BeastBytes Token](https://github.com/beastbytes/token.git) package.

 Do not use this package directly;
 use TokenManager in [BeastBytes Token](https://github.com/beastbytes/token.git) package.